 Our last sightseeing stop is at Scala Contarini del Bovolo.
 This arched, spiral staircase leads to an observation deck from where you can see out across the city rooftops in all directions.

-The stony staircase has stood for over five centuries, combining elements of renaissance, gothic and byzantine architectural styles.
+The stony staircase has stood for over five centuries, combining elements of renaissance, gothic, and byzantine architectural styles.
 Partway up you can stop to see artworks in the gallery of Sala del Tintoretto.
 But the real treat is when you get to the top… enjoy the view!

 The view over Venice's rooftops from the top of Scala Contarini del Bovolo